This article will show you how to use Packing Rules. There are 3 Methods of Shipping you can set on a Packing Rule:

 Pack According to Box Rules (Best-fit)

-- Enable the Dimensional Rules advanced feature from your Features page in ShipperHQ.
+- Enable the Dimensional Packing advanced feature from your Features page in ShipperHQ.

-- Go to the “Dimensional Rules” tab in the lefthand navigation and create a new dimensional rule via Add New.
+- Expand the “Boxes” tab in the lefthand navigation and select “Packing Rules.”
+Then create a new packing rule via +New.

 - In the Basic panel, give this Rule a Name.
 We will use “Journal Boxes” for this example.
 For this example, we’re also setting our Method of Shipping to “Pack according to box rules”.
 This will tell ShipperHQ to only look at the boxes attached to this rule, and pick the best one for packing.